HR tech trends: Shaping the future of work

 HR cobots, chatbots, and virtual assistants

 HR professionals spend up to 50% of their time answering the same questions and delivering procedural information.
 To reduce this workload, chatbots and virtual assistants use natural language processing and predictive analytics to respond to candidates and employees with highly relevant and personalised guidance and answers.
 This includes recommending personal and professional development options that support success and wellness – and escalating situations to an HR professional when human engagement is recommended.
 Cobots (collaborative robots that are empowered with AI and machine learning) take these processes one step further, by adding robotic tasks to the workflow – to support HR processes in even more relevant and responsive ways.

 AI-powered HR analytics

 In the past, HR leaders often didn’t hear about employees feeling dissatisfied or unfulfilled until it was too late.
-Listening platforms and AI-powered analytics can capture and analyze employee feedback and behaviors, and organize multiple data sets, to give valuable workplace insights.
+Listening platforms and AI-powered analytics can capture and analyse employee feedback and behaviours, and organise multiple data sets, to give valuable workplace insights.
 This allows HR teams to be engaged and plugged-in on a real-time basis.
 Better insights inform better decisions regarding all areas of HR.
 Instead of finding out too late about problems or dissatisfaction, HR teams can use real-time insights, including what employees are thinking and feeling, to anticipate issues and develop meaningful solutions.

 People analytics: making sense of complex HR data